 Dr Angus Lockyer, Associate Director of Learning Environment and Student Outcomes & Carol John, Learning Advisor, Disability and Neurodiversity Coordinator: SOAS.

-At SOAS, we take a social justice approach to attainment, and recognise that attainment gaps are produced by a complex intersection of factors, not least: the approach of the teacher; the nature of the material; and the way in which assessment incorporates a vision of student starting and end points.
-Working on any one point in this complexity may or may not bring intended benefits – and the evidence is beginning to suggest that rather than there being a magic bullet, successful approaches need to use a whole institution framework.
+Description: At SOAS, we take a social justice approach to attainment and recognise that attainment gaps are produced by a complex intersection of factors.
+Working on any one of these may or may not bring intended benefits: the evidence is beginning to suggest that rather than there being a magic bullet, successful approaches need to use a whole institution framework.

-We found ourselves developing several standalone tools to tackle different elements of the learning and teaching experience: a decolonisation toolkit; unconcious bias training; and inclusive assessment labs.
-However, the challenge wasn’t just the intellectual one (understand and explaining to others how they fit together) but also the practical one (how to deliver these pieces in an environment when everyone felt under pressure with greater workloads).
-The latter piece is an important one when we consider that we need to not only include but also inspire and energise academic colleagues.
+We found ourselves developing several standalone tools to tackle different elements of the learning and teaching experience: a decolonisation toolkit; unconscious bias training; and inclusive assessment labs.
+But we found ourselves struggling both to understand and explain to colleagues how they fit together, but also to deliver them effectively given competing priorities and staff workloads.
+The last is key, given that we are trying not only to include but also inspire and energise academic colleagues.

-We have attempted to bring our three tools together to provide a holistic approach to inclusive teaching.
-This challenges the delivery team (which encompasses a range of academic, management and professional service staff) to integrate a wide range of approaches in a way that is both understandable but also actionable by colleagues.
+We have therefore brought the three tools together to provide a holistic approach to inclusive teaching.
+The delivery team, which includes both academic and professional service colleagues, thus has to integrate various perspectives and approaches in a way that is understandable and actionable by colleagues.